noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ### SQS

+- lambda manages polling the queue on your behalf, but you stil control other configuration settings
+  - lambda
+    - batch size:
+    - concurrency limit
+      - default 5 parallel processes to retrieve messages from the queue: which requires a matching 5 concurrent lambda invocations
+        - you need to ensure the lambda reserve concurrency for the fn is atleast 5
+        - if the queue size increases, it will automatically increase the number of invocations, but not the reserved concurrency setting
+        - if a fn errors, it will decrease the number of processes polling the queue
+    - timeouts
+  - SQS queue
+    - visibility timeout
+    - max receive count
+    - redrive policy: determines when to send messages to the DLQ
+    - dead letter queue
 - error handling (polling a queue as an event source)
   - timeouts: messages become visible to other consumers after the visibility timeout expires.
     - Set your visibility timeout to 6 times the timeout you configure for your function.